 Do you really need a 4×4 for van life?
 In our opinion, we don’t think so.
 Check out our post to learn why.

 The Best Van For OUR Van Life Is…

 We knew we wanted to be on the road, living in our van for at least 2-4 years while driving from North to South America.

 Therefore, when choosing the best van for our van life journey, we prioritized both livability and drivability for our future tiny home vehicle.
-We wanted to be able to drive not only in rural environments, but also in urban places and small towns and villages with narrow roads.
+We wanted to be able to drive not only in rural environments but also in urban places and small towns and villages with narrow roads.

 Lastly, we wanted to build our own campervan from scratch.
-The opportunity to learn new skills as well as being able to build the perfect camper to meet our needs provided challenges that attracted us.
+The opportunity to learn new skills, as well as being able to build the perfect camper to meet our needs, provided challenges that attracted us.

 And though driving off-road on unmaintained roads appealed to us, we felt we could compromise with our 2WD van by outfitting it with some serious All-Terrain Tires for extra traction.
-We honestly haven’t needed a 4×4 for most places that we’ve visited.
+We haven’t needed a 4×4 for most places we’ve visited.